 and sklearn.metrics.recall_score

-Turn in your code (5 points), these 5 scores (5 points), and a brief paragraph (2 points) describing what you observe from using this baseline and analyzing how reasonable the predictions made by this baseline are.
+Turn in your code (5 points), these 5 scores (5 points), and a brief paragraph (2 points) both describing what you observe from using this baseline and analyzing how reasonable the predictions made by this baseline are.

 ||